-Networked Lighting Controls V3.0 Specification
+Networked Lighting Controls V3.0 Requirements

 A networked lighting control system consists of an intelligent network of individually addressable luminaires and control devices, allowing for application of multiple control strategies, programmability, building- or enterprise-level control, zoning and rezoning using software, and measuring and monitoring.